ZapsharkRS/Whiskerwood-Project/README.md

 // Write the value of a data table entry.
 See modapi's ListDataTables to get an updated listing of exposed data tables UFUNCTION(BlueprintCallable, meta = (WorldContext = "worldContext"), Category = "ModAPI")
     bool WriteDataTableValue(class UObject *worldContext, FName datatableName, FName rowId, FName columnName, FString valueStringified);

+// Add an empty row at the rowId.
+Does nothing if the row already exists UFUNCTION(BlueprintCallable, meta = (WorldContext = "worldContext"), Category = "ModAPI")
+    bool AddDataTableRow(class UObject *worldContext, FName datatableName, FName rowId);

 // Add a new option to the Mod tab of the settings menu
 // In the optionDisplayName make sure to prepend your mod's name so players know which option is yours